 Dease’s unique blend of curiosity, hard work, and optimism, has helped him achieve worldwide recognition, including awards from ASCAP, The International Trombone Association, Yamaha, Eastern Trombone Workshop, New York Youth Symphony, among others.
 Dease was recently profiled in Cicily Janus’ book, The New Face of Jazz: An Intimate Look at Today’s Living Legends (Random House).
 His experience in the studio led him to produce several recording sessions for emerging artists, often composing and writing liner notes for the releases.

-A recipient of the prestigious MSU Teacher - Scholar award in 2018, Dease’s singular talent has made him an effective and prolific teacher, resulting in invitations, master classes and residencies at University of North Texas, Scranton University, University of Iowa, Florida State College, Broward College, and many institutions abroad.
-He currently teaches jazz trombone and improvisation at the renowned Michigan State University jazz program, and has also served as faculty at Queens College - CUNY, The New School and Northeastern University.
+A recipient of the prestigious MSU Teacher - Scholar award in 2018, Dease’s singular talent has made him an effective teacher, resulting in invitations, master classes and residencies at the University of North Texas, Temple University, New World School of the Arts, UNC Chapel Hill, and among many others.
+He currently teaches jazz trombone and improvisation at the Michigan State University College of Music, and has also served as faculty at Queens College - CUNY, The New School and Northeastern University.
 Consistently in-demand around the world as a summer workshop jazz educator, Michael Dease serves as Director of the Jazz Institute at Brevard, part of the storied Brevard Music Center in North Carolina.
 Many of Dease’s current and former students have earned international recognition, and are enjoying successful careers in New York City and around the world.

 Considered an informed, but forward-thinking musician, Dease learned the craft from trombone legends Wycliffe Gordon, Joseph Alessi and master teacher Dr. John Drew.
 His associations have run the entire spectrum of musical experience: Alicia Keys, Paul Simon, Jon Batiste, Aretha Franklin, Jon Mayer, The Temptations, Paul Schaffer and the CBS Orchestra, Elton John, Neal Diamond, Illinois Jacquet, Slide Hampton & The World Of Trombones, Fred Wesley, Maceo Parker, WDR Big Band, George Gruntz, Billy Harper, and numerous others.